itzmatheus/fun-generativeai-weather-api/README.md

     - generativeai/
         - Integration with external Generative AI Apis.
         - Class integrated with OpenAI Chat GPT do generate text.
+        - Class integrated with Dolphin in LM Studio Server to generate text.
     - weather/
         - Integration with external Weather api.
         - Class integrated with WTTR Api for get info about weather of a city.